Haller's organ: Anatomical structure

-The Haller's Organ has been examined via scanning and transmission electron microscopy.
+The Haller's organ has been examined via scanning and transmission electron microscopy.
 A 1970 study found that it appears similar to the electron micrographs of sensilla coeloconica of grasshoppers and sensilla basonica of insects.

 The structure consists of a series of an anterior pit and a posterior capsule.
-The anterior pit contains seven sensilla (A1-A7) of varying morphology, though all with thick membranes and innervated by 2-9 neurons.
+The anterior pit contains seven sensilla (A1–A7) of varying morphology, though all with thick membranes and innervated by two to nine neurons.
 A1 and A2, fairly similar in structure, are proposed to be chemoreceptors and contain plugged pores.
 A3 and A5, considered similar morphologically to sensilla coeloconica of grasshopper antennae, may function in olfaction or humidity and temperature.

-The posterior capsule contains seven sensilla of uniform morphology, with thin membranes, epithelial projections, pores and glands, and are innervated by 3-5 neurons.
+The posterior capsule contains seven sensilla of uniform morphology, with thin membranes, epithelial projections, pores and glands, and are innervated by three to five neurons.
 These are well-shielded from desiccation and mechanical abrasion, while still allowing diffusion of chemosensory molecules such as into the capsule.
-Carr and Salgado, in their 2019 study on heat as an attractant for ticks via Haller's Organ, proposed that the aperture of the posterior capsule allows for directional detection of infrared radiation.
+Carr and Salgado, in their 2019 study on heat as an attractant for ticks via Haller's organ, proposed that the aperture of the posterior capsule allows for directional detection of infrared radiation.